angelxuanchang/nlp-class/hw0.md

 ### The Challenge

-Your task is to improve the accuracy on this task as much as possible.
+Your task is to improve the performance on this task as much as possible.
-The definition of accuracy is provided below.
+The definition of performance is provided below.
 You cannot use any external data sources or any other toolkits.
-You can get a much higher accuracy by adding one simple function (one line of code) to the default solution provided to you.
+You can get a much higher performance by adding one simple function (one line of code) to the default solution provided to you.
 However this one line of code is not trivial.
 You should approach this challenge  based on a careful examination of the source code of the default solution